 For educational expenses, we decided that the 529 plan was the best option for us.
 Updated tax law allows for the use of 529 funds for private k-12 tuition, up to $10,000 annually.
 These plans are no longer used only for post-secondary expenses and there is no annual spending limit for qualified post-secondary education expenses.
 One upside is that there is no limit to the number of plans that can be opened for a single beneficiary.
 My wife and I can open one plan and the grandparents can open a plan as well; if they prefer, the grandparents, or anyone else for that matter, can contribute to the parent-owned plan – there are no limits on the number of contributors.
 Contributions do count as gifts to the beneficiary however, so staying below the current $15,000 per person gift tax exclusion in an important consideration.
 However, it is permissible for an individual to gift up to $75,000 in one year to a 529.
 This is a strategy called forward gifting, which allows a person to contribute five times as much money to a 529 in a single year, providing no other gifts are made during that time period.
-Combined, Grandma and Grandpa could gift $150,000 in 2019 for the benefit of their grandchild.
+Combined, grandma and grandpa could gift $150,000 in 2019 for the benefit of their grandchild.

-One of the major benefits of a 529 plan is the tax free growth, and tax free withdrawals for qualified expenses.
+One of the major benefits of a 529 plan is the tax-free growth and tax-free withdrawals for qualified expenses.
 Even if you are spending along the way, you could have quite the nest egg for college.
-For example: If the new grandchild goes to private school for k-12, using the full $10,000 allowed tuition expense each year, and the 529 plan earns an average return of 6%, the $150,000 plan balance started at birth will still be worth approximately $240,000 when college rolls around.
-In 2018 the average cost of tuition, room and board for one year at a public university was a little over $20,000; increasing at a rate of 5%.
-This means that in 18 years, annual expense at a public university could grow to be nearly $50,000.
-Fortunately, because of proper planning, the 529 plan started at birth still has sufficient funds for a quality undergraduate education and maybe a few years of grad-school as well.
+For example: If the new grandchild goes to private school for k-12 using the full $10,000 allowed tuition expense each year, and the 529 plan earns an average return of 6%, the $150,000 plan balance started at birth will still be worth approximately $240,000 when college rolls around.
+For the 2018-2019 school year according to CNBC the average cost of tuition, room and board for one year at a public university for an in-state student was approximately $21,370; increasing at a rate of approximately 5%.
+This means that in 18 years, annual expense at a public university could grow toIs a 529 Plan Right For Your Family? be more than $51,000.

 Many grandparents considering gifting to a 529 plan wonder what happens in the scenario where funds remain after all educational expenses have been paid.
-Fortunately, the 529 plan beneficiary can be changed to another member of the family, and even passed through the generations.
+Fortunately, the 529 plan beneficiary can be changed to another member of the family and even passed through the generations.
 So remaining funds could become the start of a 529 plan for a great-grandchild.
-The worst case scenario sees the owner of the plan withdrawing funds to pay for non-educational expenses.
-In which case, earnings growth above the original contribution would be taxed as ordinary income plus a 10% penalty rate.
+The worst case scenario sees the owner of the plan withdrawing funds to pay for non-educational expenses in which case earnings growth above the original contribution would be taxed as ordinary income plus a 10% penalty rate.
 Clearly the better scenario is to continue to change beneficiaries until educational expenses have fully depleted the plan.

-If you are interested in funding a 529 plan for a child or grandchild, reach out to your Parsec Financial Advisor.
+If you are interested in funding a 529 plan for a child or grandchild reach out to your Parsec financial advisor.
 You can also do your own research at www.savingforcollege.com.
 The website even has an information section specifically for grandparents.
-529 plans are not the only option for saving for college tuition, so talk to your advisor to learn all of your options.
+529 plans are not the only option for saving for college tuition so talk to your advisor to learn all of your options.